casperio/portfolio/README.md

 ## Description

-This project is an attempt to implement the system described by FI for the second round interview scheduled for Monday November 6th at 12:00 (UTC).
+This project is an attempt to implement the system described by FI for the second round interview scheduled for Monday November 6th at 12:00 (UTC).<br/>
 The project describes a kind of Portfolio "assigner" that reads an input file containing the name, date of birth, and asset-value of clients.
-This file is read and processed in such a way that each client, based on their age, is assigned a type of portfolio.
+This file is read and processed in such a way that each client, based on their age, is assigned a type of portfolio.<br/>
 The output of the program is a file which contains the name of each client along with the name of the portfolio assigned to them.